AnubhootiJ/ML_Ops/README.md

 -- For observation column, a generalized view is taken on the mean accuracy as it accounts for overfitting paramter wherein training accuracy is almost 100% but testing and validation accuracy decreases.
 Such combinations are marked as Bas Hyperparameters as can be viewed in the figure below.

+-- I have made manual observations also in the CSV file

 ![plot](table.png)